MechaMic38/EA_WRC_Setups/docker/README.md

 Next, open the .env file and update any settings (e.g., versions & exposed ports) to match your desired development environment.

-Then, navigate in your terminal to that directory, and spin up the containers for the full web server stack by running `docker-compose up -d --build nginx`.
+Then, navigate in your terminal to that directory, and spin up the containers for the full web server stack by running `docker-compose up --build`.

 After that completes, run the following to install and compile the dependencies for the application:

 - `docker-compose run --rm composer install`
 - `docker-compose run --rm npm install`
-- `docker-compose run --rm npm run dev`
+- `docker-compose run --rm npm run build`

 When the container network is up, the following services and their ports are available to the host machine: